 The Teaching the ‘Whole Student’ Resources will direct you to resources on campus that might be useful to yourself as you progress through your graduate program or may be helpful for your students.
 Recognizing ourselves and our students as a ‘whole’ individual with needs and values beyond those that appear in the classroom will help us build a community of committed and connected learners.
 These resources include counseling & mental health services, career planning, child care & parenting, support for international, LGBTQ, and students of color, and financial assistance.

 Final Friday Workshops are lunchtime (read PIZZA) workshops for experienced GTAs who want to discuss different facets of teaching in higher education.
-All workshops are located at CTE (Budig 135) and will be from noon to 1pm.
+All workshops are located at CTE (Budig 135).
 You must sign-up to attend the workshops as space is limited and we will need to know your dietary restrictions.
 Contact KColyott@KU.edu with any questions or comments on the Final Friday Workshop Series.

-March 29: Generate Reflective Teaching Statement In this extended (2-hour) workshop we will use the Generative Knowledge Interviewing (GKI) method to get you started writing your teaching statement.
-Participants of this workshop will write and share three stories in response to provided prompts.
-The stories will be shared within a small group.
-Your group will then help you pull out patterns, themes, connections, and insights that emerged from your stories to be synthesized into your philosophy of teaching.
-Everyone will leave with a guiding statement of their own philosophy as well as a rubric that can be used as a guide while writing your statement.
+September 27: Generate a Teaching Statement.
+In this extended (1.5-hour) workshop from 12:30– 2:00PM, we will use a Generative Knowledge Interviewing (GKI) hybrid method to get you started writing your teaching statement.
+Participants of this workshop will write and share stories in response to provided prompts.
+Everyone will leave with content and an idea of how to structure your own teaching philosophy statement.
+A rubric created through a survey of 457 job search committees will be provided to help guide you while writing your statement after the workshop.
+Accountability will also be available, if you’d like to sign up for a day to send and get feedback on your drafted statement.
 Register here!
 This session is limited to 20 participants.
 Once we reach capacity, we will start a waiting list and you will be notified of future workshops.

 Graduate Seminar Modules